metalshark/grunt-html5compare/README.md

 _Run this task with the `grunt html5compare` command._

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

+Please be aware the the destination file(s) will be compared to the source file(s).
+If you can suggest a better syntax, then please raise an issue with a proposal.

 ### Options

 #### different